Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 If you enjoy the look of Calathea but want to explore similar plants:

-- Stromanthe Triostar: Pink, white, and green variegation with similar humidity needs.
+- Stromanthe Triostar: pink, white, and green variegation with similar humidity needs.

-Great News for Pet Owners!
+Great News for Pet Owners

 Calathea is non-toxic to both cats and dogs.